The Clear Edge

 › Library Navigation: Quick Navigation · Operator Cases

-Marcus had been stuck at $8K/month for 5 months.
-Working 55 hours weekly, serving 16 clients at $500/month each.
-The problem wasn’t effort—it was the math.
+Marcus had been stuck at $8K/month for 5 months, working 55 hours a week and serving 16 clients at $500/month each.
+The problem wasn’t effort; it was the math.

 Most operators at this stage try to 3x revenue by adding 3x more clients.
-It doesn’t work.
-You hit capacity limits, burn out, and revenue still plateaus.
+That doesn’t work—you hit capacity limits, burn out, and revenue still plateaus.

-Pattern analysis from 80+ businesses shows a different path: operators who double prices and strategically lose their bottom 30% of clients hit 3x revenue in 10 weeks, not 20+ months.
+Pattern data from 80+ businesses shows a different path: operators who double prices and intentionally lose their bottom 30% of clients reach 3x revenue in 10 weeks, not 20+ months.

 Here’s how he executed the protocol.